aldopando/BellabeatCaseStudy/README.md

 # BellabeatCaseStudy

-## Phases of data analysis process about Bellabeat Ivy
+## Summary

+Bellabeat is a wellness company founded by Urška Sršen and Sandro Mur in 2014.
+Bellabeat is a company that developed one of the first wearables specifically designed for women.

+The company is a manufacturer of wellness tracking devices designed to empower women to track and improve their health.
+The company's product offers sleep, activity, and reproductive health monitoring throughout different stages of life, enabling users to cope with stress, improve their lives, and prevent irrevocable consequences.

+Focusing on creating innovative health and wellness products for women, their mission is to empower women to take control of their health by providing them with technology-driven solutions that blend design and function.

+**About the company products**.

+- **Bellabeat app**: The Bellabeat app provides users with health data related to their activity, sleep, stress, menstrual cycle, and mindfulness habits.
+This data can help users better understand their current habits and make healthy decisions.
+The Bellabeat app connects to their line of smart wellness products.
+- **IVY+**: A new generation of wellness and health trackers designed specifically for women.
+Besides tracking steps, sleep, distance, calories, and menstrual cycle logging, IVY+ has advanced sensors such as optical heart‑rate monitor measuring heart rate, heart‑rate variability (HRV), respiratory rate, and cardiac coherence.
+Also a sensor that tracks minute-by-minute skin temperatureon the wrist to support fertility and menstrual insights.
+- **Leaf**: Bellabeat’s classic wellness tracker can be worn as a bracelet, necklace, or clip.
+The Leaf tracker connects to the Bellabeat app to track activity, sleep, and stress.
+- **Time**: This wellness watch combines the timeless look of a classic timepiece with smart technology to track user activity, sleep, and stress.
+The Time watch connects to the Bellabeat app to provide you with insights into your daily wellness.
+- **Spring**: This is a water bottle that tracks daily water intake using smart technology to ensure that you are appropriately hydrated throughout the day.
+The Spring bottle connects to the Bellabeat app to track your hydration levels.
+- **Bellabeat membership**: Bellabeat also offers a subscription-based membership program for users.
+Membership gives users 24/7 access to fully personalized guidance on nutrition, activity, sleep, health and beauty, and mindfulness based on their lifestyle and goals

+**Stakeholders**.

+- Urška Sršen: Bellabeat’s cofounder and Chief Creative Officer.
+- Sando Mur: Mathematician and Bellabeat’s cofounder; key member of the Bellabeat executive team.
+- Bellabeat marketing analytics team: A team of data analysts responsible for collecting, analyzing, and reporting data that helps guide Bellabeat’s marketing strategy.

 ## Ask

+**Business Task**

+*Draw meaningful insights and trends into how consumers use non-Bellabeat smart devices and how this information can provide high-level recommendations for how these trends can inform Bellabeat marketing strategy*.

 **What is the problem you are trying to solve?**

-Identify trends and patterns from overall smart devices usage data in order to draw insights and how they may apply in a Bellabeat product.
+Identify trends and patterns from overall smart devices usage data in order to draw insights and how they may apply in a Bellabeat products.

 **How can your insights drive business decisions?**

-My insights can influence in how to address the new Bellabeat marketing strategy.
+My insights can influence on how to address the new Bellabeat marketing strategy.

-**Business Task**

-*Draw meaningful insights from smart device usage trends and how they can impact on Bellabeat marketing strategy*.

 ## Prepare